-What Is Glass Surfing?
+What Is Glass Surfing in Bearded Dragons?

-Reasons, why your bearded dragon may be glass surfing include their tank being too small, a new bearded dragon that was added to the vivarium, new decorations were added to the enclosure, they feel threatened by seeing their own reflection in the glass or another bearded dragon nearby, or they may simply want to get out of their tank.
-All of these aforementioned reasons can cause your bearded dragon to be stressed and in response to stress, they may glass surf.
+Stress can come in many forms.
+It might be because their tank is too small or a new bearded dragon or decorations were added to the vivarium.
+Your bearded dragon may feel threatened by their own reflection in the glass or another bearded dragon nearby.
+Then again, they may simply want to get out of the tank.
+All of these reasons can cause your bearded dragon to be stressed and in response to stress, they may glass surf.

-Aside from glass surfing or dancing, if your bearded dragon's color darkens or turns black (usually most obviously seen on their beard) they are probably stressed out.
+Aside from glass surfing, if your bearded dragon's color darkens or turns black (typically most obvious on the beard), they are probably stressed out.
 If you notice that your bearded dragon has a black beard, try and think back to any recent changes that would have involved them.

 Since bearded dragons glass surf when they are stressed, it can be difficult to stop the behavior if you don't know what is causing the stress in the first place.
-You don't want to make any unnecessary changes in their environment to cause more stress but you do want to make changes that may decrease or reverse the stress.
-If something new recently triggered the glass surfing behavior in your bearded dragon, do your best to put things back to the way they were before the glass surfing started.
-This may mean removing a new decoration in the tank or making sure your bearded dragon can't see that new reptile you bought at the reptile show.
+You don't want to make any unnecessary changes in their environment to cause more stress.
+At the same time, you do want to make changes that may decrease or reverse the stress.
+It's a tricky business, so think carefully over your approach before taking action.

-Lastly, make sure your bearded dragon has appropriate lighting and ambient temperatures to keep him happy and healthy.
+Lastly, make sure your bearded dragon has appropriate lighting and ambient temperatures to keep it happy and healthy.
 Inappropriate day and night cycles, incorrect temperatures, and environments that are too humid or dry can all attribute to stress in bearded dragons as well.